hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 As expected, the output is a vector of length 4,107, one for each possible token.

 By using the `from_pretrained` method, we are loading both the architecture and the weights of the model.
-By default, the model is set in evaluation mode; if we were to further fine-tune it, we would need to set it to training mode using `model.train()`.
+By default, the model is in evaluation mode; if we were to further fine-tune it, we would need to set it to training mode using `model.train()`.
 In contrast, we could use `from_config` to load the model architecture only.
 This would be appropriate to train the model from scratch.

-If we wanted to leverage the pre-trained model for binary classification, we would run instead:
+If instead we wanted to leverage the pre-trained model for binary classification, we would run:

 ```python
 model = AutoModelForSequenceClassification.from_pretrained(